intento/intento-api/ai.text.translate.md

 ## Gender control processing

 Some languages are sensitive to gender.
 Gender may depend on who is speaking and on who is the recipient of the phrase.
-Machine translation providers cannot catch this content, and it results in heavy post-editing efforts.
+Machine translation providers cannot catch this content, and it results to heavy post-editing efforts.
 Gender control processing provides the capabilities to specify the gender of speaker and audience.
 To use this processing one should specify the following API:

 ### Basic usage